GabeScott/standard-works-vault/General Conference/1982 October - Pure Religion.md

 The longer I stayed in England, the more I appreciated his advice.
 Day by day I grew to love and appreciate that great country and its people.
 For example, instead of freezing in the raw winter weather, I did as the English did—I put on another sweater rather than wasting time murmuring and complaining.

-Robert West wrote, “Nothing is easier than fault-finding; no talent, no self-denial, no brains ... are required to set up in the grumbling business.”
-(Richard Evans’ Quote Book, Salt Lake City: Publishers Press, 1971, p.
+Robert West wrote, “Nothing is easier than fault-finding; no talent, no self-denial, no brains … are required to set up in the grumbling business.” (*Richard Evans’ Quote Book,* Salt Lake City: Publishers Press, 1971, p.
 221.)

 Whether accusations, innuendos, aspersions, or falsehoods are whispered or blatantly shouted, the gospel of Jesus Christ reminds us that we are not to retaliate nor contend.
 “Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath:

-“For the wrath of man worketh not the righteousness to God.”
-(James 1:19–20.)
+“For the wrath of man worketh not the righteousness to God.” ([[James 1.19|James 1:19–20]][[James 1.20|]].)

 No religion, group, or individual can prosper over an extended period of time with fault-finding as their foundation.
 To the world, and especially to members of The Church of Jesus Christ of Latter-day Saints, we declare there is no time for contention.
-“If any man among you seem to be religious, and bridleth not his tongue, but deceiveth his own heart, this man’s religion is vain.”
-(James 1:26.)
+“If any man among you seem to be religious, and bridleth not his tongue, but deceiveth his own heart, this man’s religion is vain.” ([[James 1.26|James 1:26]].)

 The poet Robert Frost once defined education as “the ability to listen to almost anything without losing your temper or your self-confidence.”
 Probably we will never be free of those who are openly anti-Mormon.
 Therefore, we encourage all our members to refuse to become anti-anti-Mormon.
 In the wise words of old, can we “live and let live”?
-(Johann Schiller, in The Home Book of Quotations, New York: Dodd, Mead and Company, 1935, p.
+(Johann Schiller, in *The Home Book of Quotations,* New York: Dodd, Mead and Company, 1935, p.
 1119.)

 Certainly one of our God-given privileges is the right to choose what our attitude will be in any given set of circumstances.
 We can let the events that surround us determine our actions—or we can personally take charge and rule our lives, using as guidelines the principles of pure religion.
 Pure religion is learning the gospel of Jesus Christ and then putting it into action.
 Nothing will ever be of real benefit to us until it is incorporated into our own lives.